Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The Companies Act 2018 states that the financial statements of all companies, except small private companies, must be audited annually by a licensed member of iCPAR.
-Article 3 of the iCPAR Law 2008 establishes iCPAR as the auditing standard-setter and requires that the auditing standards in Rwanda be consistent with ISA issued by the IAASB.
-In line with this requirement, iCPAR has adopted ISA as issued by the IAASB without amendment.
+The Companies Act, 2018 further requires that the financial statements of all companies, except small private companies, be subject to an annual statutory audit conducted by a licensed member of ICPAR.
+Under Article 3 of the ICPAR Law 2008, ICPAR is designated as the auditing standard setter and is required to ensure that auditing standards applied in Rwanda are consistent with International Standards on Auditing (ISA) issued by the IAASB.
+Accordingly, ISA are adopted without modification for application in statutory audits.

 • Regulation of Accountancy Profession

-The accountancy profession in Rwanda is regulated at the professional level by the Institute of Certified Public Accountants of Rwanda (ICPAR) under the Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 (the Law).
+The accountancy profession in Rwanda is regulated at the professional level by the Institute of Certified Public Accountants of Rwanda (ICPAR) under the Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 (the ICPAR Law).

 • Audit Oversight Arrangements